Appealing a tribunal decision

 Starting an appeal proceeding

-To start an appeal, complete and lodge Form 04 - Notice of appeal against decision of the Mental Health Review Tribunal (PDF, 327.4 KB) or (DOC, 90KB) at the Mental Health Court registry.
+To start an appeal, complete and lodge Form 04 - Notice of appeal against decisions of Mental Health Reveiw Tribunal or at the Mental Health Court registry.

 Lodge the form within 60 days after the written notice of the tribunal’s decision is received (or within 60 days after the tribunal’s decision if you’re the Director of Mental Health).